7 Days in Emilia Romagna - One Week Road Trip Itinerary

 Morning

 An early wake is what will kick this day.
 The distance from Parma to Ferrara isn't the shortest: around 2 hours.
-Park your car and begin the visit by heading to Piazza del Municipio, overlooked by the Palazzo Municipale, which used to be the residence of the d'Este family until their castle was built.
+On arrival, park your car a bit outside the center and begin your visit by heading to Piazza del Municipio.
+The square is dominated by the Palazzo Municipale, which used to be the residence of the d'Este family until their castle was built.
 The palace's entrance is adorned with the imposing Scalone d'Onore.

 Step inside the Palazzo Municipale to visit the Camerino delle Duchesse, a small and richly-decorated room designed for the duchesses, and the Sala dell'Arengo, with beautiful frescoes.